Azure/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

-# Create and provision new RDmi hostpool
+# Create and provision new WVD hostpool

 This template updates RDSH servers in existing or new hostpool.